[?] Subscribe To This Site

 Transport:

-Tenerife information Tenerife main transport motorways:
+Tenerife information Tenerife main transport motorways

 TF1 is the Southern Freeway between the capital Santa Cruz and the South of Tenerife along the East Coast as far as the town Adeje.
 6 lanes will be ready from early 2010 onwards until Guimar.
 Less tracks with minor roads follow suite.
 The TF5 Northern Freeway connects the capital with major towns on the Tenerife West Coast up to about San Juan de la Rambla.
 Later, coastal or mountain roads take its place.
 The highlands with the Cañadas del Teide have their own road system.
 It is well maintained and organized but, does not allow fast driving like freeways.
+Many tunnels were built in the XX1 millenium.

-Vehicle driving in Tenerife:
+Vehicle driving in Tenerife

-• Max speed for Freeways: 120 kpm on Freeways
+• Max speed for Freeways: 110 kpm on Freeways (new law since 2011)

 • Max speed for towns, villages and hamlets: 60 kpm,